TG922/Netflix-UI-Clone/README.md

 5. Has movie trailers, and recommendations.
 6. Has smooth card slider effect.

-Here we will be getting movie name,cast and other details from TMDB API.
+Here we will be getting movie name, images from same movie and other data from TMDB API Call.